tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/产品介绍/产品优势_intl.md

 The storage space is uncapped, and the capacity can be dynamically expanded or reduced according to the actual needs of a game without affecting game operation.
 This feature makes it easier to address sudden changes in business scale.

 ### Ease of learning
-The PC game team can learn from our PC game development technologies.
-Service APIs contain simple synchronous and asynchronous operation APIs.
+The service inherits the development technologies of the PC platform and benefits from the development experience of the PC game team.
+The service API provides easy synchronous and asynchronous operation APIs.

 ### Service-based operation
-With convenient resource application method, you don't need to deploy the storage service environment for your business manually.
+With a convenient resource application mode, there will no longer be any need to manually deploy the storage service environment.

 ### Optimization of resource utilization to improve operational efficiency
 Alarm and other basic systems are integrated to provide process-level monitoring capabilities.
 Service APIs provide easy access to server capacity expansion, load balancer, and disaster recovery.